 Editor’s note: Running Iron Report is proud to support the efforts of our friend and contributor Greg Walker, who wrote this piece, in “fighting the good fight”.
 In 1962, my grandfather on my father’s side took his own life.
 This after killing his estranged wife.
-His murder-suicide shook our immediate and extended families to the […]
+His murder-suicide shook our immediate and extended families to the core. […]

 The campaign to retake Mosul from ISIS was one of total war.
 The enemy had no intention of either surrendering or retreating, nor of leaving a single building standing or civilian unharmed as ISIS literally fought to the death.
 This was the environment, the “battle space” in military terms, that Alpha Platoon, SEAL Team 7, under the command of Lieutenant Jacob “Jake” Portier found itself.
 The platoon was fighting alongside the Iraqi Emergency Response Division, a unique security force primarily trained by U.S. Special Forces and commanded by Major General Abbas.